davehorton/connect/Readme.md

 The callback or event handler will an error object (null in the case of a successful connection) and a string variable describing the sip address and port the drachtio server is listening on for SIP messages.

-### Receiving and responding to sip requests (UAS)
+### Responding to sip requests
 A drachtio application can both send and receive SIP requests.
-To receive SIP requests (i.e to act as a User Agent Server), app[verb] methods are used.
+To receive SIP requests (i.e to act as a User Agent Server, or UAS), app[verb] methods are used.
 Request and Response objects are provided to the callback.

 The Request object contains information describing the incoming sip request, along with methods that can be used to act on the request (e.g., req#proxy is a method provided to proxy the request).
-The Response object contains methods that allow the application to control the generation of the sip response, in the case of an application acting as a SIP user agent server (UAS).
+The Response object contains methods that allow the application to control the generation of the sip response.

 ```js
 app.register( function( req, res ) {